2.2. Variables and Values

 Variable

 When a value is given a name, it becomes a variable.
-Variables are used to store results and to feed information to future computations.
-The name given to a variable is called an identifier, which just means that we made up the name.
-The rules for what is a valid identifier are covered later.
+Variables are used to store data for display or future computations.
+The name given to a variable is called an identifier, which means that we choose the name.
+The rules for what is a valid identifier are covered later in Identifier Names.

 Assignment Statement

-Storing data in a variable with an equal sign = is formally called an assignment statement in computer science terminology.
-Some data value is assigned to be held in a variable.
+Storing data in a variable with an equal sign (=) is formally called an assignment statement in computer science terminology.

 ans